-Continued in Main Module, Optional No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).
+No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).

-Not pplicable icable - Local/regional non-state agencies perform waiver operational and administrative functions. k each that applies: Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
-There is an interagency agreement or memorandum of understanding between the State and these agencies that sets forth responsibilities and performance requirements for these agencies that available through the Medicaid agency.
-Specify the nature of these agencies and complete items A-5 and A-6: Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
+4. Local/Regional Non-State Entities.
+Indicate whether local or regional non-state entities perform waiver onal and administrative functions and, if so, specify the type of entity (Select One): • N ot applicable oplicable - Local/regional non-state agencies perform waiver operational and administrative functions.
+Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
+There is an interagency agreement or memorandum of understanding between the State and these agencies that sets forth responsibilities and performance requirements for these agencies that is available through the Medicaid agency.
+Specify the nature of these agencies and complete items A-5 and A-6: $\hat{\mathcal{L}}$ Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
 There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
-The contract(s) under which agency or the operating agency (if applicable). apon request inrough the iviedica Specify the nature of these entities and complete items A-5 and A-6:
+The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Specify the nature of these entities and complete items A-5 and A-6:

 5. Responsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
-Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions: OLTL remains the ultimate authority for Waiver policies, rules, and regulations, and retains the ultimate authority on all administrative decisions.
+Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions:

+OLTL remains the ultimate authority for Waiver policies, rules, and regulations, and retains the ultimate authority on all administrative decisions.
 OLTL retains the responsibility for supervision and assessment of the performance of contracted entities.
 OLTL provides information and technical assistance to contractors through targeted technical assistance and upon request.